Weiming-Hu/AnalogsEnsemble/doc.md

 |     BUILD\_BOOST     |                                 Build `Boost` regardless of whether it exists in the system.                                                 |         OFF        |
 |     BOOST\_URL       |                        The URL for downloading Boost.
 This is only used when `BUILD_BOOST` is `ON`.                                          | [From SourceForge] |

+You can change the default of the parameters, for example, `cmake -DCMAKE_INSTALL_PREFIX=~/AnalogEnsemble ..`.
+Don't forget the extra letter `D` when specifying argument names.

+## Tutorials

+Tutorials can be accessed on [binder]() or found in [this directory](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/RAnalogs/examples)

+Here are also some tips and caveats in [this ticket](https://github.com/Weiming-Hu/AnalogsEnsemble/issues/81).

 ## References

 - [Delle Monache, Luca, et al. "Probabilistic weather prediction with an analog ensemble."
 Monthly Weather Review 141.10 (2013): 3498-3516.](https://journals.ametsoc.org/doi/full/10.1175/MWR-D-12-00281.1)